JeffMuter/muse/readme.md

 Lambda     // used to activate aws-transcribe in an automated way, and send json from it back to the parrot service Transcribe // used to get audio transcriptions from audio files, converted into json format FFMPEG     // for working with audio/video
+Sqlite     // database. not enough concurrent writing to worry about performance.

 you'll need to add env files to each of the following repos. and you'll need to populate the following variables: